 Dekalb History Center, a cpllection of useful archives (concentrating on the Atlanta area) and containing (among other things) Maps, a Cemetery Index, Oral Histories, Photographs, Periodicals and City Directories.
 Well organized and extremely interesting and useful.

-Lee County Library Local History Collection, courtesy of the Digital Library of some.
+Lee County Library Local History Collection, courtesy of the Digital Library of Georgia.
 The collection contains essential historic print items belonging to the Lee County Library in Leesburg, Georgia dating from 1784-2000.
 Among the materials are local and regional Baptist and Methodist church histories, histories of the historic towns of Smithville and Starkville, Lee County oral histories, and documentation of the Great Flood of 1994 caused by Tropical Storm Alberto that caused significant damage in Southwest Georgia.

 The Ancestry Newspaper Archives - An archive of old newspapers, from the 1700s into the 2000s.
 As with all Ancestry projects, there is a fee.
 Don't know what the fee is (however, there is a free trial available) nor how easy it may be to search.
 Could still be a valuable and useful resource.